-Anti-Bribery Laws: Some resources I have found useful: FCPA Blog ("The World's Biggest Anti-Corruption Compliance Portal"), Anti-Bribery Law in International Business (a Research Guide by the University of Richmond Law Library), the subscription-only articles on Main Justice (known as "Just Anti-Corruption") and The FCPA Report (a subscription newsletter with a very helpful topical index).
+Anti-Bribery Laws: Some resources I have found useful: FCPA Blog ("The World's Biggest Anti-Corruption Compliance Portal"), the FCPA Professor, Anti-Bribery Law in International Business (a Research Guide by the University of Richmond Law Library), the subscription-only articles on Main Justice (known as "Just Anti-Corruption") and The FCPA Report (a subscription newsletter with a very helpful topical index).

 Police Reports: Vehicle accident reports, as well as some crime and incident reports, are available through PoliceReports.US and other commercial vendors.
 Police reports may also be available through the relevant department's web site (e.g., Toledo), or they may be reported in a local newspaper (e.g., the Daily Chronicle).
 If nothing else, the department's web site may provide information on how to request a report may be posted on the department's web site (e.g., Philadelphia).
 Alternatively, you can order Police Reports through Accurint, and they will send a runner to retrieve copies.
 Or you can contact the department and request the report yourself.